PZZ97/519_project/readme.md

 * We also applied one IMU on thumb and one on index finger to catch an accident and fast movment for clicking use.

 ### 1.4 Where did we apply PIO program?
 * Unfortunately we didn't applied PIO in our program at last.
-PIO is a good tool to work as a flexiable commmunication port such as UART, IIC or SPI, but considering we only need one I2C port for our application so we gave up this idea.
-We also considered using PIO to do simple data processing: addition.
-PIO can achieve addition in the way `x+y=~(x+~y)`.
-* To do so, PIO will invert x and y and then using a loop `(x--==y? y--:x--)`.
-It did a fair work if it calculates small numbers, while if the number is extremenly large or it is a negative number, it is possible to reach 2^32 iteration for a result, in our experiment, it is very slow to calcute summation between two large positive number or addition including negative number.
-So we had to gave up this idea as well.
-But if anyone knows how to optimze this process, feel free to contact us!
+We intended to use it to do addition at the beginning based on bit operation `x + y == ~(~x - y)`.
+We will explain this later.

 ### 1.5 What we haven't done:
 * Actually our inital design is a device intergrated mouse and keyboard functions.
 In our inital plan, keyboard can be achived by adjusting Arducam's magic-wand-ble example and combining tinyusb's HID API.